zriyansh/signoz.io/blog/2023-06-13-srikanth-signoz.md

 ---
-title: Working at dev infra open source startup - A view from the trenches
+title: Working at a dev infra open source startup - A view from the trenches
 slug: srikanth-signoz
 date: 2023-06-13
 tags: [Hiring, Open Source]